What Is a PFIC, and How Does It Affect My Taxes?

 What Is a Passive Foreign Investment Company (PFIC)?

 A passive foreign investment company, or PFIC, is a pooled investment that is registered outside the borders of the United States.
-PFICs are defined by U.S. tax law, and they include a variety of investment funds and certain types of pension investments.
+PFICs are defined by US tax law, and they include a variety of investment funds and certain types of pension investments.

 If you’re an investor, you may already be familiar with mutual funds, index funds, or exchange-traded funds (ETFs).
-But the taxation and reporting rules that govern a PFIC are considerably stricter and more complicated than the rules that govern these other investment vehicles.
+However, the taxation and reporting rules that govern a PFIC are considerably stricter and more complicated than the rules that govern these other investment vehicles.

-Only U.S. citizens or residents are impacted by PFIC rules.
-If you’re an American expat, you are still required to pay U.S. taxes, which means that you’ll be responsible for abiding by PFIC rules.
+Only US citizens or residents are impacted by PFIC rules.
+If you’re an American expat, you are still required to pay US taxes, which means that you’ll be responsible for abiding by PFIC rules.

-These rules apply regardless of how long you have been living abroad; even if you become a resident of a foreign country, you will still need to file a U.S. tax return each year.
+These rules apply regardless of how long you have been living abroad; even if you become a resident of a foreign country, you will still need to file a US tax return each year.

 How to Identify a PFIC